MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/reference/methods/setContextProvider.md

 [!INCLUDE[setContextProvider-description](../includes/setContextProvider-description.md)]

 > [!IMPORTANT]
-> The context is a collection of key/value pairs.
+> The custom context is a collection of key/value pairs.
 Only primitive values are allowed for any key.

 ## Syntax